sushantdhiman/react-samay/README.md

 > which is no longer maintained.
 I have also mixed styling
 > support from [time-picker-io](https://github.com/codercodingthecode/time-picker-io).

-## Beta Release

-This migrated package is still not ready for production, as there might be some bugs related to code refactor.
-I'll welcome any PR(s) or bug reports so this package can be improved.

 ## Features

 - Uses native date object
-- Dropdown based hours, minutes, seconds & meridiem selection, better for desktop users with keyboard / mouse.
+- Dropdown based hours, minutes, seconds & meridiem selection.
 - Keyboard navigation
 - Similar API as `rc-time-picker`
 - Written with Typescript, with built-in typings